 LOAD_DATE is the time the record is loaded into the database.

-different value, especially if there is a batch processing delay between when a business event happens and the
+hold a different value, especially if there is a batch processing delay between when a business event happens and the

 record arriving in the database for load.
 Having both dates allows us to ask the questions 'what did we know when'